Laura Fuentes

 Hi Nancy, unfortunately, this recipe cannot be made with coconut flour at all.

-Jeff Weingarten
+21. Jeff Weingarten says

 I think you either have to halve the dry ingredients or double the wet to make this work.
 We made the recipe as is and it really didn’t come together well.
 Added another round of the wet ingredients and then things looked as they should.
 Tasty though